A complete guide to startup taxes

 Accrual Accounting

-Accrual accounting is a bit more complex to learn how to use, but actually shows more accurately how much money your business has earned.
-With accrual accounting you report income when the sale is made, i.e. when the contract is signed, and expenses when they are used, rather than when they are paid.
-Because there is no way to have large payments in one year that are used in other years, this means that some of the spikes of income and expenses are balanced out a bit, giving a more even view of earnings.
+Accrual accounting is a bit more complex to learn how to use, but it shows more accurately how much money your business has earned.
+With accrual accounting, you report income when the sale is made, i.e., when the contract is signed, and expenses when they are used rather than when they are paid.

-For example, under accrual accounting if you pay a year's worth of insurance on October 1st and your tax year ended December 31st, you would only report ¼ of the amount paid on your current year's tax return.
-If you paid the same insurance payment on a Cash basis, in most cases you would deduct the full amount on your current year's return.
-This can be a disadvantage tax-wise when applied to expenses, but can be a big advantage when applied to income, especially for companies who sell using crowdfunded pre-sales in a prior year.
+For example, under accrual accounting, if you pay a year’s worth of insurance on October 1st and your tax year ends December 31st, you would only report ¼ of the amount paid on your current year’s tax return.
+If you paid the same insurance payment on a cash basis, then in most cases, you would deduct the full amount on your current year’s return.

 Hybrid Accounting

-Some businesses also use a hybrid method, which is not really a separate accounting system but a combination of accrual and cash accounting.
-There is no one single system of hybrid accounting, often a combination of cost, GAAP and managerial accounting methods is used.
-As there is no standard system, companies are able to improvise some in how they report income and expenses.
-The main item of importance is that rules are established and maintained from year to year.
+Some businesses also use a hybrid method when filing startup taxes, which is not really a separate accounting system but a combination of accrual and cash accounting.
+There is no single system of hybrid accounting; often, a combination of cost, GAAP, and managerial accounting methods is used.

 The hybrid method can provide a number of benefits, mainly in that there are no hard and fast rules for how the accounting is done.
-Hybrid accounting also gives a good micro and macro view of the company's finances, allowing clear decision making and planning to be done.
+Hybrid accounting also gives a good micro and macro view of the company’s finances, allowing clear decision-making and planning to be done.

 Determining a Tax Year

-One aspect that influences how you run your business and when you need to prepare your taxes is if you are organized on a calendar year or a fiscal year.
+One aspect that influences how you run your business and when you need to prepare your startup taxes is whether you are organized on a calendar year or a fiscal year.
 A calendar year is the year ending December 31st that most individuals use.
-A fiscal year can be elected for most business entities if a good reason exists, and can allow that business to end their tax year at the end of any month.C-corps can easily make this election, but other entity types must show good business reason of why this represents a more natural tax year for them.
-Examples of businesses where a fiscal year makes sense would be a ski resort, as year end is in the middle of the busy season it is difficult to gauge the profit of the business at that time.
-Also when it is their busy season it does not make sense to be spending time on accounting and worker's contracts are normally in the middle, rather than having been completed for the year.
-Retail businesses also commonly choose a fiscal year, as providing accurate inventory calculations as of December 31st are often challenging with the busy holiday sales season, and the various lines of clothes they sell have different schedules coinciding with seasonal spikes in sales.
+A fiscal year can be elected for most business entities if a good reason exists and can allow that business to end its tax year at the end of any month.
+C-corps can easily make this election, but other entity types must show a legitimate business reason as to why a fiscal year represents a more natural tax year for them.

 When are Taxes Due?